 An early spring garden walk in Wales…

 Located in Southerndown in the Vale of Glamorgan, Slade is protected from the coastal breezes by a native woodland and in early February the garden begins to emerge from its winter slumber.
-Garden owner and Glamorgan County Organiser, Rosamund Davies, walks us through the early spring flowers and hopes to welcome visitors in 2022 as part of the Snowdrop Festival on Sunday 13th February and Sunday 20th February.
+Garden owner and Glamorgan County Organiser, Rosamund Davies, walks us through the early spring flowers and hopes to welcome visitors in 2023 as part of the Snowdrop Festival on Sunday 19th February.
 Click here for more information.

 More about the spring flowers